 Investments included in Level 3 and Net Asset Value (NAV) primarily consist of the College's ownership in alternative investments (principally limited partnership interests in hedge, private equity, real estate, and other similar funds).
 The value of certain alternative investments represents the ownership interest in the net assets of the respective partnership.
 Approximately 73% of investments held by the partnerships consists of marketable securities and approximately 27% are securities that do not have readily determinable fair values.
-The fair values of the securities held by limited partnerships that do not have readily determinable fair values.
-The fair values are determined by the general partner and are based on appraisals market comparable calculations, income approaches such as discounted cash flows, or other estimates that require varying degrees of judgment.
-If no public market exists for the investment securities, the fair value is determined by the general partner taking into consideration various data points, including the cost of the securities, prices of recent significant placements of securities relate.
+The fair values of the securities held by limited partnerships that do not have readily determinable fair values are determined by the general partner and are based on appraisals market comparable calculations, income approaches such as discounted cash flows, or other estimates that require varying degrees of judgment.
+If no public market exists for the investment securities, the fair value is determined by the general partner taking into consideration various data points, including the cost of the securities, prices of recent significant placements of securities of the same issuer, and subsequent developments concerning the companies to which the securities relate.
 The College and its investment advisor have performed due diligence around these investments to ensure NAV is an appropriate measure of fair value as of June 30, 2018 and 2017.